BDC’s flexible weekly schedule is designed to accommodate the needs of individual campers and their families.

-Spanning seven 1-week sessions, BDC offers full-day full-week schedules (Monday through Friday) for campers eight years old and up, and partial-week schedules for young children.
+Spanning seven 1-week sessions, BDC offers full-day full-week schedules (Monday through Friday) for ages 8-14.

-Groups – 3rd-9th grade campers are divided by age into co-ed Groups.
-A camper’s group is their family for the week at BDC.
-Groups are generally between 15-25 campers with 3 university students or professional teachers as Counselors.
-This unit of 4 adults and as many as 25 campers engage in various activities, challenges, and games within their program.
-Each group will have a daily Red-Cross certified Swim Lesson, the opportunity to shoot arrows on our Archery range, and jump in our pool for a Free-Swim every afternoon!
+Tent Groups – 3rd-8th grade campers are divided by age into six tent groups.
+A camper’s tent group is their family for the week at BDC.
+Groups are generally between 20-30 campers with 4 university students or professional teachers as Counselors.

 Our additional programs include: